 The benefits of Sales Training are increase revenue, company growth, personal and professional development.
 You can’t grow professionally and not grow personally.

 Identifying the right areas of focus, is primary.
 Providing a safe environment for people to try new things and learn from their lack of success in role plays is extremely important and of course you must be able to provide the fundamentals, the principles, the concepts in an entertaining way that promotes acceptance for change internally.
 In other words you first have to teach one to think differently then the rest will happen with greater ease.

 Simplistically, the role of sales training is to educate the sales team on how to perform at a higher level.
 Many times it becomes the trap to cause the right conversations on a more regular basis.
 Training is a process and not an event.
 We believe many small changes over a long period of time is more effective and produces more equity from training.

 We know for a fact 78% of all salespeople should not be in sales.
-That doesn’t change the need to train, but training should come with a strong element of accountability.
+That doesn’t change the need to develop, but development should come with a strong element of accountability.
 Only 6% of salespeople are elite and the remainder are pretty good.
-Sales Management should focus on systems and processes that produce results.
+Sales Development should focus on systems and processes that produce results.